7085/netscan.js/README.md

 When a host does not exist at a specific address the browser will abort the connection after about 3000 milliseconds.
 When observing the network traffic one can see that multiple ARP requests are made.
 After not receiving a response for 3 seconds the browser will give up.
-In the library per default connections which take between 2900 milliseconds and 10000 milliseconds are considered that ther is no active remote host.
+In the library per default, connections which take between 2900 milliseconds and 10000 milliseconds are considered that there is no active remote host.
 All others are initially considered as up.

 The results obtained from the timing information are refined by data from internal state changes of the JavaScript objects or possible results of the requests, if such information is available.
 This depends on the used scan technique.
-Also any available network error information of the connections and the JavaScript objects is used.
+Also any available network error information of connections and the respective JavaScript objects that initiated them is used.

-Furthermore information of the performance timing API [19] [20] is used.
+Furthermore information of the performance timing API [14] [15] is used.
 This API should provide detailed timing information for website developers.
 For security reasons only start, end and duration times will be exposed when the origin of a requested resource violates the same-origin policy.
 During tests while developing NetScan.js it was observed, that as soon as some data is received when establishing a connection to some remote address, the entries are different from those where no data was received.
 By running some timing calculations and comparisons this allows us to determine if a remote host has some service running at a certain address or not.